Remembering UK Music Channels

 P-Rock (2002 -2003)

-A decent rock channel focused on upcoming rock artists, played a lot of Japanese rock projects like the mad capsule markets
+A decent rock channel focused on upcoming rock artists, and underground music bands and played a lot of Japanese rock projects like the Mad Capsule Markets

 Channel U (2003 – 2009)

-Urban and grime focused channel that also played underground HipHop with the occasional US track.
-Introduced me to the grime genre that was thriving at the time, mostly remember for its low budget videos and its occasional technical faults.
+Urban and grime-focused channel that also played underground HipHop with the occasional US track.
+Introduced me to the grime genre that was thriving at the time, mostly remembered for its low-budget videos and its occasional technical faults.
 Also home of the Boo Crew

 The Amp (2003 – 2006)